brunorijsman/openssl-qkd/README.md

 ![OpenSSL Logo](figures/openssl-logo.png)

-This challenge was developed by [Wojciech Kozlowski](https://www.linkedin.com/in/wojciech-kozlowski/), postdoctoral researcher at [QuTech](https://qutech.nl/) at the Technical University of Delft and one of the organizers of the Delft hackathon.
+This challenge was developed by [Wojciech Kozlowski](https://www.linkedin.com/in/wojciech-kozlowski/), a postdoctoral researcher at [QuTech](https://qutech.nl/) at the Technical University of Delft and one of the organizers of the Delft hackathon.
 He is also the main author of the [Architectural Principles of the Quantum Internet](https://datatracker.ietf.org/doc/draft-irtf-qirg-principles/) document that is being developed in the [Quantum Internet Research Group (QIRG)](https://datatracker.ietf.org/rg/qirg/about/) in the [Internet Research Task Force (IRTF)](https://irtf.org/).

 The _OpenSSL integration challenge_ consists of two parts: